The links in the post below may be affiliate links. For more information, please read our disclosure

 Whether it’s happy hour, early bird or 25 cent wing night, it’s good to know about the daily specials and their times at local restaurants.

-Personally, a lot of times we’ll decide where to eat based on what the daily specials are.
-My husband and I have a favorite BBQ with great breakfast food.
+A lot of times my husband and I will decide where to eat based on what the daily specials are.
+We have a favorite BBQ restaurant with great breakfast food.
 During the week, they have very deeply discounted breakfast deals that end at 9am.
-We rarely get to go, but every so often we’re both free on a random weekday morning and it’s such a treat to have breakfast out!
+We rarely get to go, but every so often we’re both free and it’s such a treat to have breakfast out!

 Local coupon books